Completed entirely online.

 Who Should take this course?

-This course consists of 2 sections.
-Students are required to take each section sequentially as shown below.
+This course consists of 7 sections.
+Students are required to take each section in sequential order as listed below.

-This course has one final exam based upon the material in the 2 course sections.
+This course has one final exam based upon the course's 7 sections.

 If a student does not pass the exam the first time, they may retake the exam as many times as necessary in order to pass.

-Training providers should be used to ensure credibility and augment a company's training program.
-Therefore, in addition to the training provided by an outside party, a student should receive site-specific training that is supplied by their own company.
+In addition to the training provided by an outside party, a student should receive site-specific training provided by his or her employer.
 This training should target the company's unique approach to hazard prevention, including the use of site-specific equipment, health and safety policies, and emergency procedures.
-As a rule, this company specific training should be well documented.
+As a rule, this company-specific training should be well documented.